It’s easy to find a cheap Android TV box. A quick search on Amazon returns almost five hundred of them.

-What separates a really great Android TV device from the hundreds of other cheap devices out there?
+What separates a great Android TV device from the hundreds of other cheap devices?

-The first thing to look for in a cheap Android TV box is to make sure it runs an operating system that’s designed for streaming first.
+The first thing to look for in a cheap Android TV box is to ensure it runs an operating system designed for streaming first.

-Usually that means the official Android TV operating system, although Amazon’s Fire OS is a great substitute as well.
+Usually, that means the official Android TV operating system, although Amazon’s Fire OS is also a great substitute.

-Most of the Android TV boxes you’ll find don’t actually run Android TV.
+Most of the other Android TV boxes here don’t actually run Android TV.
 They run the same vanilla Android OS that you have on your Samsung or Pixel smartphone.

 The trouble is, vanilla Android isn’t designed for your TV screen.
 It’s designed for your phone or tablet.
 By contrast, the official Android TV OS is super-simple for new users to pick up – especially those that aren’t that technical.

-If you’re just getting started with Android TV’s, I have a beginners guide here that will get you up to speed quickly.
+If you’re just starting with Android TVs, I have a beginner guide here that will quickly get you up to speed.

 Don’t get me wrong.
 TV boxes running pure Android can be great.
-However, I normally only recommend them for experienced users, or people who want to tweak their devices and get them running exactly how they like them.
+However, I recommend them to experienced users or people who want to tweak their devices and get them running exactly how they like them.

 No matter what device you get, it should get better over time.